Relative and Absolute Paths

 •Input or output XBRL, FlexText, EDI, Excel 2007+, JSON files (Enterprise Edition only).

-Example: Database component
+Example: Database component (Professional and Enterprise editions)

 When you add a database file such as Microsoft Access or SQLite to the mapping, you can enter a relative path instead of an absolute one in the Select a Database dialog box (see screenshot below).
 Before entering relative file paths, make sure to save the .mfd file first.
 If you want to change the path of a database component which is already in the mapping, click Change in the Component Settings dialog box.